Day Thirteen - Damme, Belgium

 The green building is a replica of the first Alfred Heijn who are now the main chain of supermarkes in The Netherlands.

-Day Four - Into the Netherlands
+Day Five - Into the Netherlands

 We drove North to get to apartment number two in Abcoude, The Netherlands.
 A somewhat slow journey.
 The apartment is nice with a canal/river outside of the back door.
 A man was bravely travelling in a small row boat against the flow to get between the banks.
 Someone was attaching material to a windmill type machine across on the other wise of the river.
 It seemed to be used to pull something up from the river when the sails turned.